Essential Supplements 101: A Foundational Guide to Micronutrient Optimization (2026)

 Micronutrient deficiencies can silently erode your health.
 In 2026, we categorize at-risk populations more precisely:

-• Vegan/Vegetarian: High risk for Vitamin B12 and Heme-Iron.
+• Vegan/Vegetarian: High risk of vitamin B12 and heme iron deficiency.
 Without supplementation, these gaps can lead to neurological fatigue and anemia.

 • High-Stress Professionals: Magnesium and B-Complex vitamins are “burned” rapidly during periods of high metabolic demand.
 If you are stressed, your body is likely “leaking” these nutrients.